What a Podiatrist Can Do For YOU!

 Q: What causes heel pain?

-A: Typically, heel pain is not caused by one single incident or injury.
-The most common cause is plantar fasciitis, which can lead to long-term pain that may one day require surgical treatment if not corrected.
+A: Typically, heel pain is not caused by one single incident or injury, and the most common cause is plantar fasciitis, which can lead to long-term pain that may one day require surgical treatment if not corrected.

 Repetitive stress/pounding of the heel can cause heel pain.